296-155-54100 << 296-155-54115 >> 296-155-542

 (4) The operator must be familiar with the crane and its proper care.
 If adjustments or repairs are necessary, the operator must report the condition to the competent person.
 The next operator must be notified of the condition.

-(5) All controls must be tested by the operator at the start of a new shift, if possible.
-If any controls fail to operate properly, you must adjust or repair them before operations are initiated.
+(5) All controls must be tested by the operator prior to beginning the shift.
+If any controls fail to operate properly, the employer must adjust or repair them before operations are initiated.

-(8) During adverse weather conditions which reduce visibility, you must perform operations in accordance with the manufacturer's specifications, when not available follow RPE's recommendations for reduced function speeds and with signaling means appropriate to the situation.
+(8) During adverse weather conditions which reduce visibility, the employer must perform operations in accordance with the manufacturer's specifications.
+When manufacturer's specifications are not available, an RPE's written instructions for reduced function speeds and with signaling means appropriate to the situation must be followed.

 (9) No less than two full wraps of rope must remain on the load hoist drum(s) at any time during operation.

-(10) When slewing the boom (jib), trolleying a load, or traveling the crane, you must avoid sudden starts and stops.
+(10) When slewing the boom (jib), trolleying a load, or traveling the crane, the operator must avoid sudden starts and stops.
 Slew and travel speeds must be such that the load does not swing out beyond the radius at which it can be controlled.
-You must use a tag or restraint line when uncontrolled rotation of the load is hazardous.
+The employer must use a tag or restraint line when uncontrolled rotation of the load is hazardous.

-(11) You must not operate cranes without the ballast or counterweight in place as specified by the manufacturer.
-Under specific conditions, such as during crane assembly or disassembly, you must adhere to the manufacturer's recommendations for the amount of partial ballast or counterweight.
-You must not exceed the maximum ballast or counterweight approved by the manufacturer for use on a given crane.
+(11) The employer must not operate cranes without the ballast or counterweight in place, as specified by the manufacturer.
+Under specific conditions, such as during crane assembly, disassembly, or reconfiguration, the employer must adhere to the manufacturer's recommendations for the amount of partial ballast or counterweight.
+The employer must not exceed the maximum ballast or counterweight approved by the manufacturer for use on a given crane.

 (12) The load must be free when lifted; it must not be caught on nor attached to other objects.
 Side loading of jibs must be limited to freely suspended loads.
-You must not use cranes for dragging loads.
+The employer must not use cranes for dragging loads.